LuaanNguyen/epics-mern/README.md

 # EPICS: Online Database for Study Abroad Program
 Community Partner: Vietnam Shrimp Farming team, aims to develop and implement a device that will analyze water quality to assist Vietnamese shrimp farmers.

+The desired outcomes of this project entail the establishment of a functional, self-updating database to facilitate communication with shrimp farmers and ensure consistent data conversion and updating.
+The database must support the visualization of critical parameters such as water temperature, pH, oxygen concentration, and salinity over time.

 ## Website Testing
 `npm run dev`
 access the development environment at `localhost:5173`